 #2: Fish

-If you are looking for what to eat after fasting that will be filling yet not too difficult to digest; fish can be a great choice.
+If you are looking for what to eat after fasting that will be filling yet not too difficult to digest; fish can be a great choice for your first meal.

 Unlike most other animal proteins, fish is fairly easy to digest, especially if you choose lean white fish like cod, flounder, or haddock.